mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_event_subpage_template/index.md

 >   To generate the correct sidebar for your API, you need to add a `GroupData` entry to our GitHub repo, and include the entry's name inside the macro call in place of _GroupDataName_.
 >   See our [API reference sidebars](/en-US/docs/MDN/Writing_guidelines/Howto/Write_an_API_reference/Sidebars) guide for information on how to do this.
 Remember to remove the `\{{MDNSidebar}}` macro when you copy this page.
 >
 > Do not provide status header macros manually.
-Refer to the section ["How to add or update technology statuses"](/en-US/docs/MDN/Writing_guidelines/Page_structures/Technology_status#how_to_add_or_update_technology_statuses) to add these statuses to the page.
+Refer to the section ["How to add or update feature statuses"](/en-US/docs/MDN/Writing_guidelines/Page_structures/Feature_status#how_to_add_or_update_feature_statuses) to add these statuses to the page.
 >
 > Samples of the **Secure context**, **Experimental**, **Deprecated**, and **Non-standard** banners are shown right after this note block.
 >